eye-division/rosa-prod-site/_projects/education-video.md

 highlight: false
 past: false
 description: >-
-  We work on a variety of international online post-graduate courses with Wiley Education Services for the University of Birmingham.
+  We work on a variety of international online postgraduate courses with Wiley Education Services for the University of Birmingham.
 Educational media content produced for the courses includes documentary, teacher presence and graphics led production.